MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 - To learn more about how Bing interprets the question against the URL you specify, add `site: \<your URL here>` to the end of your question to see the top Bing results for the question.

-- You might need to disable the sample topics that automatically come with a new copilot.
+- You might need to disable the sample topics, lessons 1-3, that automatically come with a new copilot.
+They're used before any URLs are accessed.

-  Select the `...` next to a sample topic on your **Topics** page and toggle to enable or disable.
+  Select the `...` next to a sample topic on your **Topics** page and toggle the **Status** to enable or disable.

   :::image type="content" source="media/nlu-gpt/disable-sample-topics.png" alt-text="Location of the sample topic toggle where you can enable or disable a sample topic.":::

 For more information, see [Use lesson topics in Microsoft Copilot Studio](authoring-template-topics.md).

 > [!TIP]
-> In your chat window, you can provide feedback on how well the AI does by selecting the "thumbs up" or "thumbs down" icon underneath the generated response.
+> In your chat window, you can provide feedback on how well the AI does by selecting the "thumbs up" or "thumbs down" icon underneath the generated answer.
 >
-> If you encounter irrelevant or inappropriate generated response, select the thumbs down icon to let us know.
-You can also include more verbose feedback.
+> If you see an irrelevant or inappropriate generated response, select the thumbs down icon to let us know.
+You can also include more detailed feedback.
 >
 > We'll use this feedback to improve the quality of the AI.